osmosis-labs/osmosis/tests/e2e/README.md

     Example: you see `TestAddToExistingLock` failing.
 It might be because of something failing in test, of course.
 However, you need to keep in mind that something potentially broke during the `e2e` setup and because of that, lexicographically first test (currently `TestAddToExistingLock`) fails.

-    Way to deal with this problem: disable upgrade logic by setting `OSMOSIS_E2E_SKIP_UPGRADE` to `false` and see how test performs.
+    A way to deal with this problem: disable upgrade logic by setting `OSMOSIS_E2E_SKIP_UPGRADE` to `false` and see how test performs.

 ## Debugging

 This section contains information about debugging osmosis's `e2e` tests.